 Assessment at Key stage 3

-Each topic will have an end of topic assessment to consolidate all the themes covered during the programme of study, as well as an end of year examination.
+Throughout each topic, there will be a variety of assessments such as essays and decision making exercises.
+Each topic will also have an end of topic assessment to consolidate all the themes covered during the programme of study, as well as an end of year examination.
 The assessments aim to challenge your daughter in using different skills and demonstrating her learning and understanding.
-Our KS3 assessment are ‘GCSE style’ to ensure students are used to these type of examinations from an early age.

 How can parents help support their child’s learning?